home-assistant/home-assistant.io/source/_integrations/wilight.markdown

 ## Light

-This `WiLight` light platform allow to you control WiLight light switch devices, dimmer or on/off.
+This `WiLight` light platform allow to you control WiLight light switch devices, on/off, dimmer or color.

 ## Switch